October 2021: Class Festival, Bristol

 Saturday 11 & Sunday 12 August, 2018: Artist-in-Residence at National Trust Bucks Mills Cabin, North Devon

-For the inaugural National Writing Day, I shared ideas on ways to build a creative life and invited pool-goers to find their flow through writing by hand.
-Dozens of visitors accepted my challenge to write a letter to their future selves, which I will post back to them weeks or months (or years?) from now.
+For the inaugural National Writing Day, shared ideas on ways to build a creative life and invited pool-goers to find their flow through writing by hand.
+Dozens of visitors accepted the challenge to write a letter to their future selves, which were posted back to them months later.

 The launch of new work by fifty fine poets and prose-writers who take us into the world’s lakes, lidos, rivers and oceans.